 - Peel and chop the potatoes in small chunks, then boil in slightly salted water.
 Once it is done, drain and mash them in a bowl with your potato masher or just use your fork.

 - Flake the fish with your hands making sure to remove every errant bones.
 Add it to potatoes, together with the seasoning cube, then mix together.
 Add the salt and pepper if necessary.

 - Take small portions of the mixture, roll and then flatten in your palms.
 Break the egg into a bowl and whisk well.
 Also put the ground Cheerios in a flat plate.

 - Heat small oil in a pan as you are going to shallow fry in low-medium heat.
 Dip cakes in the egg first, then press on the breadcrumbs to coat or cover it and fry.
 Flip the other side to fry too giving them about 2-3 minutes each.

 - Serve warm or cold.

-**You can make it at night and warm it up for their lunchbox in the morning incase you are too busy to make it first thing in the morning…thinking about the typical Lagos Island working mum, that’s if you are home early 🙂
+**You can make it at night and warm it up for their lunchbox in the morning incase you are too busy to make it first thing in the morning…thinking about the typical working mum.

 Love this recipe?
 Give a shout out below, share with friends, like and follow on Facebook, Instagram, Twitter and Pinterest.
 You can also join the mailing list and receive the weekly newsletter update directly in your email box.